michaelreneer/michaelreneer.github.io/content/website/hello-world.markdown

 python - I started looking for a python solution for a personal blog.

 After a few minutes of googling I gave [Hyde][] a try.
-Installed everything, got everything working, building, got real excited, etc... and then decided it wasn't for me.
+Installed everything, got everything working, building, got real excited, etc ... and then decided it wasn't for me.
 Not really sure what turned me off.
 Kept looking and found [Pelican][] which had some great documentation and lot of activity on the project.
 Now here you are reading a hello world blog entry written in [Markdown][], built with pelican, and hosted on [GitHub][].

 I am currently using OS X and the Terminal app.
-Here's what I did...
+Here's what I did ...

 ## Environment